How I Feel About My Face After A Year Of Virtual Living

 Makeup for me is very therapeutic; I do my makeup for myself and no one else.
 I’m really proud of that look.
 I also tattooed myself around August; I don’t recommend it.
 My legs looked janky, but I had nothing else to do so I dabbled.
 Fingers crossed, if we come out of lockdown, I plan to get my collarbones and legs done.
 Basically everything except my face.

 Lockdown Beauty MVP: Sugarpill Build Your Pro Palette.
 This palette is vegan, cruelty-free, and very pigmented, with every shade under the sun.
-Plus, it’s customizable.
-My favorite shades are Tako, Bulletproof, and Kim Chi.
+Plus, it’s customisable.
+My favourite shades are Tako, Bulletproof, and Kim Chi.
 The pans are massive so I use a paddle brush to pack it on my eyes or as a blush.

 I never thought I’d get work done on my face.
 I was wrong.